Four Seasons Total Landscaping press conference: Reaction by Four Seasons Total Landscaping

 Following the press conference, Four Seasons Total Landscaping posted on Instagram thanking police for their participation.
 "Would like to thank the fabulous Philadelphia men and women in blue making this event a safe place," they wrote.
 The company's Instagram bio describes the firm as a "woman-owned, minority business ... that does great landscaping & perfect snow removal" and is "trying to make America green again!"
-Four Seasons Total Landscaping also clarified that they were not attempting to make a political statement by hosting the Trump campaign.
+Four Seasons Total Landscaping also clarified that it was not attempting to make a political statement by hosting the Trump campaign.
 On November 8, Four Seasons announced it would begin selling T-shirts and other merchandise through its website the next day.
 Some of the items for sale featured wording based on Trump slogans, such as Make America Rake Again and Lawn and Order!
-Just three weeks later, over 30,000 shirts had been sold.
-Merchandise sales, including T-shirts, Christmas sweaters, and face masks, have totaled about US$1.3 million.
-The proceeds will be used towards vendor payments, shipping costs, and other expenses.
+In three weeks, Four Seasons had sold 30,000 shirts.
+Merchandise sales, including T-shirts, Christmas sweaters, and face masks, totaled to approximately US$1.3 million.
 The company also created a virtual background for use in the video conferencing software Zoom.

 Speaking at the start line of the Fraud Street Run, director of sales, Sean Middleton, said "We're from Northeast Philly, we can laugh at ourselves," and "For us to come out and make a political statement as Four Seasons Total Landscaping in Northeast Philly was never our intent."
-In an interview with Business Insider a month after the event, Middleton said that they were still receiving calls from major media outlets around the world.
+In an interview with Business Insider a month after the event, Middleton said they were still receiving calls from major media outlets worldwide.